 This policy consists of both rules and guidelines, which cover all forms and manners of online social media and social networking.
 For purposes of this Policy, the terms "social media" and "social networking" are synonyms.
 Below are just some examples of social networking activities.
 There are too many examples of social media to list here.
-Even though a specific social media category or example below may not be included, it is emphasized that this Policy includes all forms of online expression.
+Even though a specific social media category or example below many not be included, it is emphasized that this Policy includes all forms of online expression.

-- Social networking sites: Facebook, MySpace, LinkedIn - Video and photo sharing websites: Flickr, YouTube - Micro-blogging sites: Twitter, FourSquare - Weblogs or blogs: The Huffington Post, Mashable, TechCrunch - "Wilds" or other collaborative websites designed to enable anyone with access to contribute or modify content: Wikipedia, Digg - Online forums, discussion boards, and online learning: Yahoo!
-Groups, Google Groups, or Canvas course participation - Any other website for software applications that allow individual users or entities to publish content on the Internet
+- Social networking sites: Facebook, Instagram, LinkedIn - Video and photo sharing websites: Flickr, YouTube - Micro-blogging sites: Twitter, FourSquare - Weblogs or blogs: The Huffington Post, Mashable, TechCrunch - "Wilds" or other collaborative websites designed to enable anyone with access to contribute or modify content: Wikipedia, Digg - Online forums, discussion boards, and online learning: Yahoo!
+Groups, Google Groups, or Canvas course participation - Any other website for software applications that allow individual users or entities to publish content on the Internet.

-Social Networking Rules
+Social Networking Expectations

-Neuman University has established the following rules for social networking.
-These rules apply regardless of where and how one engages in online activities.
-For example, these rules apply whether posting online on a personal computer off university grounds, or in Neumann's library using Neumann computer systems.
-These rules are intended not just for safety, but also to raise awareness that misuse of social networking may create unnecessary liability or risk for both social network users employed by, volunteering for, or as students of Neumann (hereinafter "users") and Neumann.
+Neuman University has established the following expectations for social networking.
+These expectations apply regardless of where and how one engages in online activities.
+For example, these expectations apply whether posting online on a personal computer off university grounds, or in Neumann's library using Neumann computer systems.
+These expectations are intended not just for safety, but also to raise awareness that misuse of social networking may create unnecessary liability or risk for both social network users employed by, volunteering for, or as students of Neumann and Neumann.

-Neumann reserves the right, to monitor, access, view, copy, modify, and delete any information transmitted through and/or stored on Neumann computer information systems and networks, whether for social networking purposes or otherwise.
+Neumann reserves the right to monitor, access, view, copy, modify, and delete any information transmitted through and/or stored on Neumann computer information systems and networks, whether for social networking purposes or otherwise.
 Also, Neumann may, within the boundaries of the law, monitor, access, or view public information published on the Internet using any form of social networking, without regard to the method, means, or manner in which is published; given that information published on the Internet may be freely accessible, it does not matter whether Neumann computer systems or network were utilized in publishing this information.

-Violations of the preceding Social Networking Rules in this Policy may result in discipline up to and including termination of employment or expulsion from Neumann University.
+Violations of the preceding Social Networking Expectations in this Policy may result in discipline up to and including termination of employment or expulsion from Neumann University.
 Nothing in this policy shall be construed to limit or preclude concerted activity as prescribed by law, regulation, or government policy.
-Additional information regarding the policy can be found on the Student Affairs Policy page.
+The following are the expectations related to social networking students are expected to follow: